TNO/SynthML/plugins/com.github.tno.pokayoke.activitysynthesis/examples/robot_movement/README.md

 The to-be-synthesized activity is specified in `<Activity> controller`.
 This activity does not contain nodes nor control flows, but rather has preconditions and postconditions expressing what the activity must accomplish (i.e., letting the robots together visit every location exactly once).
 These pre- and postconditions are indicated as `<<SynthesisPrecondition>> <Constraint> precondition` and `<<Postcondition>> <Constraint> postcondition`, respectively.
-The exact pre- and postcondition expressions can be seen in the SynthML properties tab of these UML constraints.
+The exact pre- and postcondition expressions can be seen in the _SynthML_ properties tab of these UML constraints.

 ## Synthesis of the example system

 To synthesize a concrete activity for `<Activity> controller` that satisfies its pre- and postconditions as well as all requirements:
-1. Right click on the `model.uml` file, and click 'Perform synthesis'.
+1. Right click on the `model.uml` file, and click _Perform synthesis_.
 2. After a few seconds, activity synthesis will terminate.
 The synthesis algorithm might give a warning that the requirement `Requirement_LocF_visited` was not used.
 This is expected: no robot will move to location `LocF` since robot 2 already started there.
 3. The synthesized activity algorithm will have created the `output/1-controller` directory.
 In that directory, open the bottom-most UML file in that directory.
-4. In that UML file, navigate to the `<Activity> controller` activity, right-click on it, click 'New Representation', and click 'controller Activity Diagram' to get a diagram representation of the synthesized activity.
+4. In that UML file, navigate to the `<Activity> controller` activity, right-click on it, click _New Representation_, and click _controller Activity Diagram_ to get a diagram representation of the synthesized activity.

 The synthesized activity shows that the two robots can operate concurrently, since their actions are in-between fork and join nodes.
 The action sequence of robot 1 depends on its starting location.